yowger/yowger/README.md

 A bit bout me.
 I like coding, i like my codes maintainable, clean and reusable or DRY.
-Main stack -> Typescript masterrace.
+Main stack -> **TypeScript masterrace**

 ## **Stack**